Helpful context:

-Backtracking is depth-first search over the space of partial assignments, pruning branches that already violate a constraint.
+The basic algorithm is depth-first search over the space of partial assignments.

 Backtrack(assignment, csp):